Arrephoros

+Peplos scene on the east side of the Parthenon frieze.
+The second figure from the right is folding the peplos; a boy is assisting.

 An Arrephoros (Ἀρρήφορος) was a girl acolyte in the cult of Athena Polias on the Athenian Acropolis.
 They were seven to eleven years old.
 According to Pausanias, two Arrephoroi lived for a year on the Acropolis and concluded their term with a mystery rite called the Arrhephoria: they carried unknown objects into a cavern, and there exchanged them for other unknown objects.

 The lexicon of Harpocration states (s.v.
 Arrêphorein) that there were four Arrephoroi and that two supervised the weaving of the Panathenaic peplos.